NcRNA therapy: RNA Classification

-Long non-coding RNA (LncRNA)
+Long non-coding RNA

-LncRNA are a type of RNA which is usually defined as transcripts which are greater than 200 base-pairs in length and not translated into proteins.
+Long non-coding RNA (LncRNA) are a type of RNA which is usually defined as transcripts which are greater than 200 base-pairs in length and not translated into proteins.
 This limitation distinguishes lncRNA from small non-coding RNAs which encompasses microRNAs (miRNAs), small interfering RNAs (siRNAs), Piwi-interacting RNAs (piRNAs), small nucleolar RNAs (snoRNAs), and other short RNAs.
 Long non-coding RNAs include lincRNAs, intronic ncRNAs, circular and linear ncRNA.

-Long intergenic Non-coding RNA (LincRNA)
+Long intergenic Non-coding RNA

-LincRNA is defined as RNA transcripts that are longer than 200 nucleotides.
+Long intergenic Non-coding RNA (LincRNA) is defined as RNA transcripts that are longer than 200 nucleotides.
 These RNAs must not have open reading frames that encode proteins.
 The term “intergenic” refers to the identification of these transcripts from regions of the genome that do not contain protein-encoding genes.
 LncRNAs also contain promoter - or enhancer-associated RNAs that are gene proximal and can be either in the sense or antisense orientation.

-Circular RNA (CircRNA)
+Circular RNA

-CirRNA are a novel class of endogenous noncoding RNAs and are characterized by their covalently closed loop structures.
+Circular RNA (CircRNA) are a novel class of endogenous noncoding RNAs and are characterized by their covalently closed loop structures.
 This class of ncRNA does not have a 5’ cap or 3’ Poly A tail.
 It has been hypothesized that cirRNAs may function as potential molecular markers for disease diagnosis and treatment and play an important role in the initiation and progression of human diseases.

-Small non-coding RNA (sncRNA)
+Small non-coding RNA

-SncRNA are a type of RNA. which is usually defined as transcripts which are lesser than 200 base-pairs in length and not translated into proteins.
+Small non-coding RNA (sncRNA) are a type of RNA. which is usually defined as transcripts which are lesser than 200 base-pairs in length and not translated into proteins.
 This limitation distinguishes sncRNA from lncRNA.
 This class includes but is not limited to microRNAs (miRNAs), small interfering RNAs (siRNAs), Piwi-interacting RNAs (piRNAs), small nucleolar RNAs (snoRNAs), and other short RNAs.